thisch/OpenBLAS/README.md

 Download from project homepage, https://xianyi.github.com/OpenBLAS/, or check out the code using Git from https://github.com/xianyi/OpenBLAS.git.
 (If you want the most up to date version, be sure to use the develop branch - master is several years out of date due to a change of maintainership.)
-Buildtime parameters can be chosen in Makefile.rule, see there for a short description of each option.
-Most can also be given directly on the make or cmake command line.

 ### Dependencies